 In 1998, a federal law went into place that provides protections to patients who choose to have breast reconstruction in connection with a mastectomy.
-Even though the Women's Health and Cancer Rights Act (WHCRA has been around for nearly 20 years, we are contacted far too often by women wishing they had the choice to reconstruct, or knew that they even had the option following their mastectomy.
+Even though the Women's Health and Cancer Rights Act (WHCRA) has been around for nearly 20 years, we are contacted far too often by women wishing they had the choice to reconstruct or that they would've known that they even had the option following their mastectomy.
 We always advocate that breast reconstruction is a personal choice.
 It's your body, and it's your decision, but we all deserve to know more about our options.

 - If you have a unilateral mastectomy, and chose to rebuild your breast, you can also reduce or lift the other to keep symmetry, if you wish?

-- If you have a bilateral mastectomy, opt out of reconstruction, that a plastic surgeon can still help with scarring and any excess tissue that may have been a result of the procedure
+- If you have a bilateral mastectomy and opt out of reconstruction, that a plastic surgeon can still help with scarring and any excess tissue that may have been a result of the procedure?

 That you have the option for your port to be placed in your arm, instead of your chest?